alexanderbazhenoff/ansible-collection-linux/README.md

 ## Usage.

-1. Create inventory and create playbook files.
+Create inventory and create playbook files.
 Include these roles into your playbook.
 These roles include example playbooks and inventory files already.
 You can also find usage examples in readme files or `/example` sub-folders.

-2. If you like it please vote on [ansible galaxy page](https://galaxy.ansible.com/alexanderbazhenoff/linux).
+If you like it please vote on [ansible galaxy page](https://galaxy.ansible.com/alexanderbazhenoff/linux).
-3. If you found an issue please submit [here](https://github.com/alexanderbazhenoff/ansible-collection-linux/issues) with detailed information, e.g:

-- Playbook and parameters which the role was included with.
-- Distribution and output of: `ansible --version`.
-- What did you expect?
-- What did you get?

-Thank you.